marklogic/nifi/CONTRIBUTING.md

     mvn clean install -DskipTests

 It is recommended to use "-DskipTests" when building the NARs for the purpose of testing them in NiFi.
 The tests should certainly be run throughout the development process and before submitting a pull request.
 But for manually testing the connector via NiFi, it's usually acceptable to skip running the tests to avoid the delay associated with running them.

 After `install` completes, the below NARs will have been created:

 - ./nifi-marklogic-nar/target/nifi-marklogic-nar-(version).nar
 - ./nifi-marklogic-services-api-nar/target/nifi-marklogic-services-api-nar-(version).nar

+## Getting setup via Docker

+If you have Docker Desktop installed, just run the following (make sure you've already built the nar files though as described above):

+    docker-compose up -d --build

+This will create a "marklogic_nifi" service with "marklogic" and "nifi" containers.
+You can then go to https://localhost:8443/nifi and login as admin/password1234.
+The nar files that you built above will be mapped to NiFi's "lib" directory so you don't need to do anything further to start using the connector in NiFi.

+The NiFi log files are mapped to `./docker/nifi/logs`.
+You can run the following to tail the NiFi log files:

+    tail -f docker/nifi/logs/nifi-bootstrap.log docker/nifi/logs/nifi-app.log

+## Getting setup with a local NiFi

+If you don't want to use docker-compose, follow these instructions.

+See [the NiFi installation docs](https://nifi.apache.org/docs.html) for instructions on installing NiFi.
+For Mac users, the homebrew installation approach is recommended.

+After installing NiFi, set the `NIFI_HOME` environment variable to the directory where you've installed NiFi.
+This environment variable will be referred to frequently in this guide.

 You can then copy these NAR files into your NiFi installation as described in the [Getting Started guide](https://marklogic.github.io/nifi/getting-started).

-## Starting NiFi and logging in

 Before starting NiFi for the first time, you should set an admin password that will be used when logging into the NiFi web interface.
 See [these NiFi docs](https://nifi.apache.org/docs/nifi-docs/html/getting-started.html#i-started-nifi-now-what)